Betty Boop

 GenderFemale

 A caricature of a Jazz Age flapper, Betty Boop was described in a 1934 court case as "combin[ing] in appearance the childish with the sophisticated—a large round baby face with big eyes and a nose like a button, framed in a somewhat careful coiffure, with a very small body of which perhaps the leading characteristic is the most self-confident little bust imaginable".[10]
-Although she was toned down in the mid-1930s as a result of the Hays Code to appear more demure, she became one of the world's best-known and most popular cartoon characters.
+She was toned down in the mid-1930s as a result of the Hays Code to appear more demure, and has become one of the world's best-known and most popular cartoon characters.

 1. ^ Bogin 1999, p.
 159.